jakobjanot/ML-Cutter/README.md

 │       │
 │       ├── __init__.py                 <- Makes model_name a Python module.
 │       │
-│       ├── model_name.py               <- Main model class that ties all functions together <3
+│       ├── model_name.py               <- Main model class that ties functions from all the submodules together <3
 │       │
-│       ├── config                      <- Module containing configuration settings, such as hyperparameters.
+│       ├── config.py                   <- Module containing configuration settings, such as hyperparameters.
-│       │   ├── __init__.py
-│       │   └── hyperparams.py
 │       │
-│       ├── data                        <- Scripts to get raw data.
+│       ├── data                        <- Functions to get raw data.
 The raw data should be placed in ~/data/raw/ in the project root.
-│       │   ├── __init__.py
-│       │   └── get_model_data.py
 │       │
-│       ├── features                    <- Scripts to turn raw data into features for modeling.
+│       ├── features                    <- Functions to turn raw data into features for modeling.
-│       │   ├── __init__.py
-│       │   └── build_features.py
 │       │
-│       ├── model                       <- Scripts to define PyTorch Model, train it and make predictions.
+│       ├── model                       <- Functions to define model.
-│       │   ├── __init__.py
-│       │   ├── train_model.py
-│       │   └── predict.py
 │       │
-│       ├── performance                 <- Scripts to measure performance of trained models.
+│       ├── train                       <- Functions to train model.
-│       │   ├── __init__.py
-│       │   └── measure_performance.py
 │       │
+│       ├── predict                     <- Functions to make predictions with model │       │
+│       ├── performance                 <- Functions to measure performance of trained models.
+│       │
-│       └── visualization               <- Scripts to write reproducible and insightful data visualizations :p │           ├── __init__.py
+│       └── visualization               <- Fucntions to create reproducible and insightful data visualizations │
-│           └── visualize.py
-│
 ├── requirements.txt                    <- The requirements file for reproducing the analysis environment.
 │